 Instructions

-- In a mixing bowl, fully mash the beans with a fork (you don't want any large pieces).
+- In a mixing bowl, fully mash the beans with a fork so there are no large pieces.
 Add the TVP, hot water, soy sauce, and vinegar.
 Stir well and let sit for 5 minutes to hydrate the TVP.

 - Preheat oven to 350 degrees F (176 C), and line a baking sheet with parchment or a silicone mat.

-- Add the nutritional yeast, almond butter, Italian herbs, garlic powder, onion powder, paprika, fennel seed, and black pepper.
+- To the bowl, add the nutritional yeast, almond butter, Italian herbs, garlic powder, onion powder, paprika, fennel seed, and black pepper.
 Mix well.

 - Add the vital wheat gluten.
 Get in there with your hands and squish and squeeze the mixture together so everything is fully incorporated.
 Knead the mixture in the bowl for about 30 seconds to develop the gluten.